universal-ctags/ctags/docs/man/ctags-client-tools.7.rst

 Parse Readtags Output
 ~~~~~~~~~~~~~~~~~~~~~
 In the output of readtags, tabs can appear in all field values (e.g., the tag
-name itself cound contain tabs), which makes it hard to split the line into
+name itself could contain tabs), which makes it hard to split the line into
 fields.
 Client tools should use the ``-E`` option, which keeps the escape
 sequences in the tags file, so the only field that could contain tabs is the
 pattern field.